bobojonov-sobirjon/Phix-HRMS/README.md

 ## License

 This project is licensed under the MIT License.

+## Support

+For issues and questions:
+1. Check the troubleshooting section
+2. Review the logs for specific error messages
+3. Verify all environment variables are correctly set
+4. Ensure all dependencies are installed correctly